Roman Curia: Section for Relations with States and International Organizations

-The task of the Section for Relations with States and International Organizations is to attend to the affairs that must be dealt with the respective civil authorities.
-It is responsible for the following: to handle the diplomatic and political relations of the Holy See with States and with other subjects of international law and to deal with common affairs for the promotion of the good of the Church and of civil society, also through the stipulation of concordats and other international agreements, taking into account the opinion of the Episcopal bodies concerned; to represent the Holy See at international intergovernmental organizations, as well as at multilateral intergovernmental conferences, availing himself, if necessary, of the collaboration of the competent Dicasteries and bodies of the Roman Curia; and to grant the nulla osta whenever a Dicastery or Body of the Roman Curia intends to publish a statement or document pertaining to international relations or relations with civil authorities.
+The task of the Section for Relations with States and International Organizations is to attend to the affairs that must be dealt with through the respective civil authorities.
+It is responsible for the following: to handle the diplomatic and political relations of the Holy See with states and with other subjects of international law; to deal with common affairs for the promotion of the good of the church and of civil society, also through the stipulation of concordats and other international agreements, taking into account the opinion of the episcopal bodies concerned; to represent the Holy See at international intergovernmental organizations, as well as at multilateral intergovernmental conferences, availing itself, if necessary, of the collaboration of the competent dicasteries and bodies of the Roman Curia; and to grant the nulla osta whenever a dicastery or body of the Roman Curia intends to publish a statement or document pertaining to international relations or relations with civil authorities.
 The current Secretary for Relations with States is Archbishop Paul Richard Gallagher.

 Section for Diplomatic Staff of the Holy See

 The Section for the Diplomatic Staff of the Holy See deals with matters pertaining to persons serving in the diplomatic service of the Holy See, in particular their living and working conditions and their ongoing formation.
-In carrying out his duties, the Secretary visits the offices of the Pontifical Representations, convokes and presides over meetings concerning their provisions.
-This Section collaborates with the President of the Pontifical Ecclesiastical Academy with regard to the selection and training of candidates for the diplomatic service of the Holy See and maintains contact with retired diplomatic personnel.
+In carrying out his duties, the secretary visits the offices of the pontifical representations, and convokes and presides over meetings concerning their provisions.
+This section collaborates with the president of the Pontifical Ecclesiastical Academy with regard to the selection and training of candidates for the diplomatic service of the Holy See and maintains contact with retired diplomatic personnel.
 The current Secretary for Pontifical Representations is Archbishop Jan Romeo Pawłowski.

 Central Statistics Office of the Church

 The Central Statistics Office, which operates under the Vatican Secretariat of State, conducts a variety of studies for the Roman Curia throughout the year.
-But one of the office's biggest projects is compiling the annual, 500-page Statistical Yearbook of the Church.
-The yearbook tracks the Roman Catholic population, both by a head count of the baptized in each country and as a percentage of the world's population.
-The current Person-in-charge is Monsignor Tomislav Ɖukez.
+One of the office's biggest projects is compiling the 500-page Statistical Yearbook of the Church.
+The yearbook tracks the Catholic population, both by a head count of the baptized in each country and as a percentage of the world's population.
+The current person-in-charge is Monsignor Tomislav Ɖukez.

 Dicasteries

-Under the new constitution, all the Vatican's main departments are now known as “dicasteries.”
-Along with removing the title “congregation” from Vatican departments, the new constitution renames pontifical councils as “dicasteries.”
-The constitution says: “The Roman Curia is composed of the Secretariat of State, the Dicasteries and other bodies, all juridically equal to each other.”
-The Curial Institutions is now made up of 16 dicasteries.
+Under the new constitution, all the Vatican's main departments are now known as "dicasteries".
+Alongside removing the title "congregation" from Vatican departments, the new constitution renames pontifical councils as "dicasteries".
+The constitution says: "The Roman Curia is composed of the Secretariat of State, the dicasteries and other bodies, all juridically equal to each other".
+The curial institutions are now made up of 16 dicasteries.
 Each dicastery is headed by a prefect, and supported by secretary and under-secretary.

 Dicastery for Evangelization

-The Dicastery for Evangelization is competent for the fundamental questions of evangelization in the world and for the establishment, accompaniment and support of the new particular Churches, without prejudice to the competence of the Dicastery for the Eastern Churches.
+The Dicastery for Evangelization is competent for the fundamental questions of evangelization in the world and for the establishment, accompaniment and support of the new particular churches, without prejudice to the competence of the Dicastery for the Eastern Churches.